BN-02 PhD Studentship on “Systems modeling of luminescent light shelves in buildings”

 - Evidence of excellent time management skills.

-This student will be based in the International Energy Research Centre, Tyndall National Institute, University College Cork.
+This student will be based in the International Energy Research Centre (IERC), Tyndall National Institute, University College Cork.

 For any informal queries, please contact Prof Brian Norton, firstname.lastname@example.org